-Soda-lime-silica float glass materials with sight glass quality are ideally suited for all applications that don't require optical grade surfaces or a high flatness and material purity.
-The glass is consisting of about 71 % silica.
-To lower glass-transition temperature, sodium carbonate ("soda") is added, which increases the water-solubility of the glass.
-To avoid this unwanted effect, also calcium oxide ("lime"), magnesium oxide, and aluminum oxide are added, to gain back chemical durability partially.
-The result is a low-cost glass with a lowered melting temperature, which can easily be processed, and that is suitable for all kinds of commercial applications with moderate requirements.
+Soda-lime-silica float glass materials with sight glass quality are ideal for all use cases that don't require the highest quality surfaces, a high flatness, or material purity.
+The glass consists of about 71 % silica.
+Sodium carbonate ("soda") is added to lower the glass transition temperature, increasing the glass's water solubility.
+Chemical durability is partially gained back by adding calcium oxide ("lime"), magnesium oxide, and aluminum oxide.
+The result is a low-cost glass with a lowered melting temperature that can be efficiently processed and is suitable for all commercial uses with moderate requirements.

-Our low-cost soda-lime sight glass has the ideal properties required for less sophisticated applications like glass covers, simple front glasses, sight-glasses, or protective glasses.
-It is a low-cost material used for all non-optical applications that do not need a high chemical or thermal resistance and that do not need to withstand an increased operating temperature.
+Our soda-lime sight glass has the ideal properties for less sophisticated applications like glass covers, simple front windows, sight glasses, or protection glasses.
+It is a low-cost material used for all non-optical applications that do not need high chemical or heat resistance and do not require withstanding an increased operating temperature.

-Due to the properties of soda-lime glass materials, we do not recommend the use at high thermal load or in harsh chemical environments.
-If you are in search of a glass type with excellent chemical properties and increased temperature resistance, please take a look at our borosilicate glass data-sheet.
+Due to soda-lime glass materials' properties, we don't recommend using them at a high thermal load or in harsh chemical environments.
+If you are searching for a glass type with excellent chemical properties and increased heat resistance, please look at our borosilicate glass datasheet.

 All given details and specifications are mean reference values and are not guaranteed.
 Also, please consider the "Notes on technical specifications".